PantelisGeorgiadis/dcmjs-imaging/README.md

 // Create an ArrayBuffer with the contents of the DICOM P10 byte stream const image = new DicomImage(arrayBuffer);

-// Render image in an RGBA pixels ArrayBuffer const renderedPixels = image.render(0, new WindowLevel(windowWidth, windowLevel));
+// Render image in an RGBA pixels ArrayBuffer using a custom window/level const renderedPixels = image.render(0, new WindowLevel(windowWidth, windowLevel));
 ```
 Please check a live example [here][dcmjs-imaging-live-example-url].